adopt-liveview/adopt-liveview/priv/pages/2024/04-11-my-first-liveview-project-en_US.md

 end
 ```

 The only changes here were to the module name and the macros at the top of the module.
 In this project our LiveViews will always start with `SuperStoreWeb.`.
-Additionally, we changed the `LiveviewPlaygroundWeb` references to `SuperStoreWeb` and added an `alias SuperStore.Catalog.Product`.
+We also changed the `LiveviewPlaygroundWeb` references to `SuperStoreWeb` and added an `alias SuperStore.Catalog.Product`.

 %{
-title: ~H"It reminds me of something, how do <code>`alias`</code> actually work?",
+title: ~H"How does <code>`alias`</code> actually work?",
 description: ~H"""
-Normally you need to write the full name of the module to use it as <code>`YourProject.YourContext.YourSchema`</code> but if you use <code>`alias YourProject.YourContext.YourSchema.changeset()`</code> you can just use the last part as <code>`YourSchema.changeset() `</code>.
+Normally you need to write the full name of the module to use it as <code>`YourProject.YourContext.YourSchema`</code> but if you put an <code>`alias YourProject.YourContext.YourSchema`</code> you can just use the last module part like <code>`YourSchema.changeset() `</code>.
 We need to make this `alias` here because our module now has a name with multiple parts, unlike before when it was simply called <code>`Product`</code>.
 """
 } %% .callout

-As you can see, the LiveView Playground is extremely close to what a LiveView of a real project should be.
+As you can see our LiveView Playground is extremely close to what a LiveView of a real project should be.

 ### Changing the main route for our LiveView